OfficeDev/office-ui-fabric-core/ghdocs/FEATURES.md

 Fabric uses a custom font for its iconography.
 This font contains glyphs that you can scale, color, and style in any way.
 You can even flip them for right-to-left localization.

-To use the icons, simply combine the base `ms-Icon` class with a modifier class for the specific icon.
+To use the icons, combine the base `ms-Icon` class with a modifier class for the specific icon.
 ```html
 <i class="ms-Icon ms-Icon--mail" aria-hidden="true"></i>
 ```